Submitty/submitty.github.io/_docs/index.md

 [The Submitty project is hosted on GitHub](https://github.com/Submitty/).

-We have outlined the [Key Features](/index/features) of Submitty with suggestions and example usage in classroom and remote/online teaching.
+We have outlined the key [Features](/index/features) of Submitty with suggestions and example usage in classroom and remote/online teaching.
 Use the search bar and links on the left sidebar to further explore Submitty.